How to Choose a Wedding Flower Colour Palette That Feels Like You

 These words are often more helpful than choosing a colour first.
 Once the feeling is clear, the palette can begin to take shape more naturally.

 For example, a romantic spring wedding may suit blush, ivory, pale blue and fresh green.
 A warm autumn wedding may call for caramel, rust, berry, dusky pink and soft neutral tones.
-A classic country house wedding may feel beautiful with whites, creams, sage and subtle seasonal texture.

 Look at the colours you are naturally drawn to